Faisen0/SSH_log_Parser/README.md

 Notification integration: Send alerts via email or messaging platforms when new IPs are blocked.

 Web dashboard: Optional interface for monitoring failed SSH attempts and blocked IPs visually

+## Project Board

+You can track the progress of this project on the [Kanban board](https://github.com/users/Faisen0/projects/2/views/1).